daemonraco/toobasic/docs/facilities.md

 The first parameter will be a simple parameter that requires no values and its triggers will be `--dead-users` and `-d`.
-The second will be a multi-value parameter, which means you can specify it as many time you need on a command line, and its triggers will be `--id` and `-i`.
+The second will be a multi-value parameter, which means you can specify it as many times as you need on a command line, and its triggers will be `--id` and `-i`.

-Now here is a tricky thing, we've said _multi-value_, but how did that happened?
+Now here is a tricky thing, we've said _multi-value_, _but how did that happened?_
 Well, if you look closely we've added a suffix `:M` on the name of our parameter meaning that it is a multi-value parameter.
-You can also use `:V` for a parameters with only one value or `:N` (the default) for no values.
+You can also use `:V` for a parameters with only one possible value or `:N` (the default) for no values.

 ### Master parameters
-On the previous example, __DeadUsers__ seems to be a specific task you would probably want to attend in a separated method inside your tool.
+On the previous example, __DeadUsers__ seems to be a specific task you would probably want to attend it in a separated method inside your tool.
-In these cases you need change a little the command and do something like this:
+In these cases you need to change a little the command and do something like this:
 ```plain
 $ php shell.php sys shell create manage_users --type tool --master-param dead-users --param id:M
 ```